Fettuccine Alfredo with Asparagus, Chanterelle and Black Trumpet Mushrooms

 There are many parts to this recipe, the following break down is the easiest way I have found to help me prepare everything without overwhelming myself!

 1 ROASTED GARLIC Preheat the oven to 375 degrees.
 Place the broth in a small bowl.
 With the exposed side of the garlic tops, soak them in the broth for a few minutes.
 When finished, place them in a small baking pan and pour the remaining broth over the tops.
-Cover with a silicone baking mat, and bake for 1 hour.
+Cover with aluminum foil, using parchment paper in between the garlic and foil, and bake for 1 hour.
 The garlic should look “burnt”.

 2 CASHEW CREAM Blend 1 cup of cashews and water at a time in a blender or Vitamix.
 If using a blender, you will need to sift out the fine pieces of cashews through a strainer.
 You want your consistency to be very smooth; there should be no grit in your fingers when you test to see if you need to continue blending.
 When finished, set the cream aside until needed for the Alfredo sauce.